 If you want to do the paperwork yourself, you will need to request this certificate on Court Form N293a, which is a combined certificate of judgment to enforce the judgment by a Writ of Control.
 You can get Form N293a from Her Majesty’s Court Service website at here or from any County Court office.

 When issuing a Writ, you will need to either name the Authorised High Court Enforcement Officer or address it to the “Authorised High Court Enforcement Officers of England and Wales” - the Writ will be assigned to a High Court Enforcement Officer through the cab rank system called NICE Sheriffs operated by Registry Trust.

 If you want to take advantage of any transfer-up service offered by High Court Enforcement Officers, then just ring the High Court Enforcement Officer's office of your choice and they will help you on what paperwork is needed.
 Use the section on our website called “Directory” to find the High Court Enforcement Officer you want to use.
 Usually, all the High Court Enforcement Officer will need is the form of judgment from the Court and they will convert this into a Writ for you.

-If you want to prepare the paperwork yourself, when you get form N293a you must complete parts 1 and 3 and send these to the Court where the judgment was made.
+If you want to prepare the paperwork yourself, when you get form N293a you must complete part 1 and 2 and send these to the Court where the judgment was made.
 If you do not complete it fully, the Court may have to return it to you.
 You must state the date of judgment and the amount the Order was made for, including any additional costs allowed by the Court since judgment; the total of any interest that has accrued on the judgment and, if appropriate, the daily rate.
 There are notes on both sides of the form, which you need to read to ensure you have completed the form correctly.